howsoai/howso-docs/source/user_guide/adv_capabilities/sparse_data.rst

 Prerequisites
 -------------
-- You have successfully :doc:`installed Howso Engine <../getting_started/installing>`
+- You have successfully :doc:`installed Howso Engine <../../getting_started/installing>`
-- You have :doc:`loaded, configured, trained, and analyzed data <basic_workflow>`
+- You have :doc:`loaded, configured, trained, and analyzed data <../basics/basic_workflow>`

 Notebook Recipe